 Adding grapes to your birds’ diet will add a nice bit of variety – which will be greatly appreciated.

 There are several health benefits that chickens get from grapes.
-For one thing, fresh foods are digested easier, and grapes are high in vitamins and minerals including iron, potassium, fiber, and vitamins A, C, E, and K – as well as many others.
+For one thing, fresh foods are digested easier, and grapes are high in vitamins and minerals including iron, magnesium, vitamin C, calcium, potassium, fiber, and vitamins A, C, E, and K – as well as many others.

 The vitamins and minerals found in grapes also help to promote healthy weight gain and bone development, and control diabetes in your birds.
 They also ensure a healthy gut and strong immune system.